St. Mary's Church, Chennai: Important ceremonies and burials

 This ancient prayer house solemnized the marriages of both Robert Clive and Elihu Yale.
-He was a governor of Fort St. George, and a vestryman and treasurer of St Marys Church.
+He was a governor of Fort St. George, and a vestryman and treasurer of St Mary's Church.
 His later gift of money to Cotton Mather helped in the foundation of Yale University in the United States of America.
 On 6 October 1968, the 250th anniversary of the naming of Yale College for Elihu Yale, the classmates of Chester Bowles, then the American ambassador to India, donated money for lasting improvements to the church and erected a plaque to commemorate the occasion.

-Among those interred within the walls of the church are four other governors of Fort St. George – Sir Thomas Munro, Bt., George, Lord Pigot, the Rt.
+Amongst the few elite actually interred within the vaults of the church are four other governors of Fort St. George – George, Lord Pigot, died 1777; Sir Thomas Munro, Bt., died 1827; Sir Henry George Ward, died 1860; and the Rt.
 Hon.
-Vere Henry, Lord Hobart and Sir Henry George Ward.
+Vere Henry, Lord Hobart, died 1875.

 Numerous memorial-plaques and monuments exist within the church of which two, that of Sir Barry Close, who was Adjutant General to Gen. George Harris at the Siege of Seringapatam, and gave his name to Closepet, and that of Lt.
 Col. Joseph Moorhouse, who was killed at the Siege of Bangalore, in the Third Anglo-Mysore War, would be of particular interest to the historian.

 Bird artist Elizabeth Gwillim (d.
 1807) is also buried here.